Wednesday, May 22, 2019 (Updated Saturday, May 25)

 After a public email from the NAACP subcommittee members challenged her public statements, Young admitted that she had another reason for her dissent.
 She felt Lawrence was too theatrical and performative in his frequent appearances before council, including the one where he cried as he described the events of his arrest.

-Lawrence appeared before council Tuesday during the open comment period.
+Lawrence appeared before council Tuesday during the Dedicated time at the beginning of regular council meetings, where up to 20 members of the public ca... period.
 He conceded that he agreed with and respected council’s concerns about his pending charges, but he criticized Young for her characterization of him, and council for following her lead.

 “There were opinions that were shared at this council that insult mental health awareness month as well as me personally,” Lawrence said.
 “Members of the council ignored or dismissed my earnestness about the trauma I experienced.
 Your lack of understanding and empathy were revealed, and you should be embarrassed and ashamed.

 “Especially Mary Young: You hold the greatest of my ire.
 As woman who has used her race to say she is a unifier of this community, I feel disenfranchised by you specifically.
 Calling my actions dramatic … that was wrong.”